sd_watchdog_enabled — Check whether the service manager expects watchdog keep-alive notifications from a service

 sd_notify(3)

-with a message string of "WATCHDOG=1
+with a message string of "WATCHDOG=1".

-If the unset_environment
+If the unset_environment parameter is

-non-zero, sd_watchdog_enabled()
+non-zero, sd_watchdog_enabled() will unset

-the $WATCHDOG_USEC
+the $WATCHDOG_USEC and

-environment variables before
+$WATCHDOG_PID environment variables before

 returning (regardless of whether the function call itself